Disability in the workplace

 • Providing you with specialist equipment

-To find out more about assistive technologies, go to AbilityNet and read their factsheets, or use their assessment services to make sure you have the right equipment.
+To find out more about assistive technologies visit AbilityNet and read their factsheets.
+While you’re there, you can also use their assessment services to make sure you have the right equipment.

 Who pays for extra disability costs at work?

-It’s important to remember that legally all employers must make reasonable changes for you.
-Tell them about the Access to Work scheme to help persuade them that costs won’t be a problem.
+It’s important to remember that all employers are legally obligated to make reasonable changes in the interests of supporting employees with disabilities.
+If they’re stingy, try telling them about the Access to Work scheme to help persuade them that costs won’t be a problem.

 Access to Work can help pay towards: